 The course is now live and can be accessed through the FEMA Center for Domestic Preparedness (CDP) learning management system at https://cdp.dhs.gov/, Web-Based Training.
 Users will need to obtain a FEMA Student Identification Number (SID) to be able to access the course at https://cdp.dhs.gov/femasid/register.

 For questions about the Chemical Sector Security Awareness Training course, please email firstname.lastname@example.org.

 Security Seminars and Exercises for Chemical Industry Stakeholders

-To improve the security and resilience of the chemical industry, the Chemical Sector-Specific Agency supports requests from chemical industry councils, associations, and emergency management agencies for presentations, training, exhibits, and exercises.
-The Sector-Specific Agency solicits appropriate subject matter experts and regional representatives throughout the Department of Homeland Security Cybersecurity and Infrastructure Security Agency and other agencies.
+To improve the security and resilience of the chemical industry, the Chemical Sector Risk Management Agency supports requests from chemical industry councils, associations, and emergency management agencies for presentations, training, exhibits, and exercises.
+The Sector Risk Management Agency solicits appropriate subject matter experts and regional representatives throughout the Department of Homeland Security Cybersecurity and Infrastructure Security Agency and other agencies.
 Department representatives can provide presentations and tabletop exercises on a variety of topics, including active shooter, vehicle-borne improvise explosive devices, and cybersecurity.
 Participation in events is subject to budget and travel restrictions.

 Counter-Improvised Explosive Device (IED) Training and Awareness

 The Office of Bombing Prevention (OBP) develops tools to improve national preparedness for bombing threats at all levels of government, the public, and within the private sector.
 Course options include bombing prevention workshops, soft target awareness, and surveillance detection.
 Please see the Counter-IED Training and Awareness fact sheet for additional information.